Three Friends of Winter

 The Three Friends of Winter is an art motif that comprises the pine, bamboo, and plum.
-The Chinese celebrated the pine, bamboo and plum together, as they observed that these plants do not wither as the cold days deepen into the winter season unlike many other plants.
-Known by the Chinese as the Three Friends of Winter, they later entered the conventions of East Asian culture and Vietnamese culture.
+The Chinese celebrated the pine (松), bamboo (竹) and Chinese flowering plum (梅) together, for they observed that unlike many other plants these plants do not wither as the cold days deepen into the winter season.
+Known by the Chinese as the Three Friends of Winter, they later entered the conventions of Korean, Japanese, and Vietnamese culture.
 Together they symbolize steadfastness, perseverance, and resilience.
-They are highly regarded in Confucianism and as such represent the scholar-gentleman's ideal.
+They are highly regarded in Confucianism as representing its scholar-gentleman ideal.

 History

 The Three Friends of Winter are common in works of art from Chinese culture and those cultures influenced by it.
 The three are first recorded as appearing together in a ninth-century poem by the poet Zhu Qingyu (朱慶餘) of the Tang dynasty.
-The Southern Song dynasty artist Zhao Mengjian (趙孟堅, c.
-1199–1264), among others of the time, made this grouping popular in painting.
+Artists such as Zhao Mengjian (趙孟堅, c.
+1199–1264) of the Southern Song dynasty and other contemporaries later made this grouping popular in painting.

-The actual term "Three Friends of Winter" can be traced back to the earliest known mention in literature, the Record of the Five-cloud Plum Cottage (五雲梅舍記) from The Clear Mountain Collection (霽山集) by the Song dynasty writer Lin Jingxi (林景熙, 1242–1310):
+The earliest literary reference to the term "[Three] Friends of Winter" can be traced back to the Record of the Five-cloud Plum Cottage (五雲梅舍記) from The Clear Mountain Collection (霽山集) by the writer Lin Jingxi (林景熙, 1242–1310) of the Song dynasty: